tacman/mailtrap/sfcasts/async-email-sending.md

 Instead, let's send our emails *asynchronously*.
 This means that, during the request, the email will be sent to a queue to be processed later.
 Symfony Messenger is perfect for this!
-And we get the following benefits: faster responses for the user, automatic retries if the email fails, and the ability to flag emails that fail too many times for manual review.
+And we get the following benefits: faster responses for the user, automatic retries if the email fails, and the ability to flag emails for manual review if they fail too many times.

 Let's install messenger!
 At your terminal, run: